pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 # phrases

+## pet peeve
+* My pet peeve is not having breakfast in the morning.

-red herring
+## red herring
+* We all fell for the con man's red herring.

-grey area
+## grey area
+* The new law does does nothing to reduce the grey area around who is responsible for cleaning up the streets.

+## green light
-green light
+* The construction project got the green light from the city.

+## red light
-red light
+* Amsterdam is famous for it's red light district.

+## got the blues
-got the blues
+* He's got a bad case of the blues since his girl left him.